 –> showing interest in your other movements.
 This would be natural if you’re carrying out an activity or using your arms and hands to express yourself.

-Otherwise, it may be a sign that this person is attracted to you… Basically, looking at other parts of your body is part of the unconscious assessment people make about how suitable you are as a mate…
+It could also be a sign that the person is attracted to you… Basically, looking at other parts of your body is part of the unconscious assessment people make about how suitable you are as a mate…

 Whether you like it or not, we all do this.
 We are simply wired to put ourselves in optimal conditions for reproduction of our species.